henniggroup/MPInterfaces/docs/launchpad_queries.rst

 	   lpad get_fws -i 102 -d all

-- re-run the firework id=fw_id(same as marking the firework with as ready) lpad rerun_fws -i fw_id
+- re-run firework with id, fw_id.
+Same as marking the firework as ready lpad rerun_fws -i fw_id

 - re-run a finished or fizzled firework with updated specs: